- Instructions for Form 1040-NR-EZ - Introductory Material

-If you received tips of $20 or more in any month and you did not report the full amount to your employer, you must pay the social security and Medicare or railroad retirement (RRTA) tax on the unreported tips.
+If you received tips of $20 or more in any month and you did not report the full amount to your employer, you must pay the social security (or railroad retirement (RRTA)) and Medicare taxes on the unreported tips.

 Do not include the value of any noncash tips, such as tickets or passes.
-You do not pay social security and Medicare taxes or RRTA tax on these noncash tips.
+You do not pay social security (or RRTA) and Medicare taxes on these noncash tips.

 To figure the social security and Medicare tax, use Form 4137.
 If you owe RRTA tax, contact your employer.
 Your employer will figure and collect the RRTA tax.

-You may be charged a penalty equal to 50% of the social security and Medicare or RRTA tax due on tips you received but did not report to your employer.
+You may be charged a penalty equal to 50% of the social security (or RRTA) and Medicare taxes due on tips you received but did not report to your employer.

-If you are an employee who received wages from an employer who did not withhold social security and Medicare tax from your wages, use Form 8919 to figure your share of the unreported tax.
+If you are an employee who received wages from an employer who did not withhold social security and Medicare taxes from your wages, use Form 8919 to figure your share of the unreported tax.
 Include on line 16 the amount from line 13 of Form 8919.
-Include the amount from line 6 of Form 8919 on Form 1040NR-EZ, line 3.
+Include the amount from line 6 of Form 8919 on Form 1040-NR-EZ, line 3.

 Lines 18a and 18b—Federal income tax withheld.